Cloudiiink/pyw90/README.md

   --quiet               Equal to --no-spreading --no-quality
 ```

-With `name` argument input, figure `name_VASP_W90_cmp.png` will be generated.
+Final figure `name_VASP_W90_cmp.png` will be created in current folder for comparison with `name` argument from input.

 ![](image/GaAs_VASP_W90_cmp.png)

-`--path` argument defines where to get the necessary file with `--vasp` and `--seedname` locating the band structure data of `VASP` and `Wannier90`.
-You can also specify the Fermi level with `--efermi`. `--kernel` defines the kernel function as mentioned in `auto` section to evaluate the quality of `Wannier90` results.
-Default settings will show band difference message and the wannierization of total Wannier functions as shown below.
-With `--no-spread` or `--no-quality`, you can avoid one of the message.
-You can use `--quiet` to block either messages.
+The `--path` parameter specifies the directory in which to find the required file, while the `--vasp` and `--seedname` arguments locate the `VASP` and `Wannier90` band structure data, respectively.
+The `--efermi` option lets you choose the Fermi energy level.
+To assess the accuracy of `Wannier90` output, the `--kernel` option specifies the kernel function to evaluate quality described in the `auto` subsection.
+By default, the wannierization of all Wannier functions and a band difference notification will display as shown below.
+You may skip one of the messages by using the `--no-spread` or `--no-quality` options.
+To block either of these messages, please use the `--quiet` option.

 ```
 +-----+--------------------------------++-----+--------------------------------+